Cimetidine: Medical uses

+Cimetidine is indicated for the treatment of duodenal ulcers, gastric ulcers, gastroesophageal reflux disease, and pathological hypersecretory conditions.
+Cimetidine is also used to relieve or prevent heartburn.

 Side effects

 Reported side effects of cimetidine include diarrhea, rashes, dizziness, fatigue, constipation, and muscle pain, all of which are usually mild and transient.
 It has been reported that mental confusion may occur in the elderly.
 Because of its hormonal effects, cimetidine rarely may cause sexual dysfunction including loss of libido and erectile dysfunction and gynecomastia (0.1–0.2%) in males during long-term treatment.
 Rarely, interstitial nephritis, urticaria, and angioedema have been reported with cimetidine treatment.
 Cimetidine is also commonly associated with transient raised aminotransferase activity; hepatotoxicity is rare.

 Overdose

 Cimetidine appears to be very safe in overdose, producing no symptoms even with massive overdoses (e.g., 20 g).

 Interactions

 Due to its non-selective inhibition of cytochrome P450 enzymes, cimetidine has numerous drug interactions.
-Examples of specific interactions include the following:
+Examples of specific interactions include, but are not limited to, the following: